-Fricker's work has made important contributions to discussion of symbolic power.
-However, for our purposes, her account suffers from two weaknesses.
-First, although she grants that hermeneutical lacunae are a systematic problem, her focus on transactional injustice is overly individualistic and fails to capture structural injustices (Anderson 2012).
-On Fricker's account, Carmita Woods suffered an injustice by being subject to her boss's sexual acts at work, and being denied unemployment insurance when she quit in order to escape them.
+[Anderson 2012].
+On Fricker's account, Carmita Woods suffered an injustice by being subject to her boss's sexual acts at work and being denied unemployment insurance when she quit in order to escape them.
 The injustice had two dimensions: that the conditions of her employment were intolerable, and that she had no way to effectively communicate the wrong.
-The communicative wrong is a disadvantage that women suffer by virtue of a failure at the level of language, so in this sense is systematic; but, Fricker maintains, "the moment of hermeneutical injustice comes only when the background condition is realized in a more or less doomed attempt on the part of the subject to render an experience intelligible, either to herself or to an interlocutor" (159).
+The communicative wrong is a disadvantage that women suffer by virtue of a failure at the level of language, so in this sense is systematic; but, Fricker [2007: 159] maintains, 'the moment of hermeneutical injustice comes only when the background condition is realized in a more or less doomed attempt on the part of the subject to render an experience intelligible, either to herself or to an interlocutor'.
 We might ask, however, what of the women who accept the treatment as part of what it is to be a woman and don't try to articulate it as an injustice, either to themselves or to others?
 Such cases are paradigms of ideological oppression, but on Fricker's account, in such cases the woman does not suffer hermeneutical injustice.